Ryan Rowland-Smith: 2010 season

 Rowland-Smith's game against the White Sox on 16 September 2009, left Christian Caple of MLB.com excited about his chances for next season:

 Ryan Rowland-Smith is turning into a can't-miss starter for the Mariners...there's no reason why he can't head into [2010 spring training] as the team's No. 2 starter.

 — Christian Caple, MLB.com: September 17, 2009.

-In fact, Rowland-Smith started the 2010 season as the third starter in the Mariners' rotation, behind Felix Hernandez and Ian Snell.
+In fact, Rowland-Smith started the 2010 season as the third starter in the Mariners' rotation, behind Félix Hernández and Ian Snell.
 He struggled to begin the season, posting a 7.62 ERA in his first eight starts while losing all four of his decisions.
 After the shortest start of his career on 18 May, in which he gave up seven runs in 2 2/3 innings, the Mariners moved him to the bullpen.
 Rowland-Smith returned to the rotation on 5 June, when Doug Fister had to miss a start because of shoulder fatigue.
 The Mariners lost to the Angels 11–2, but Rowland-Smith limited the Los Angeles Angels of Anaheim to one run in five innings.
 After that, he continued to be used as a starter.
 He held Cincinnati scoreless for six innings on 20 June, earning his first win of the year in a 1–0 victory.
 The win, however, would be his only victory of the year.
 On 27 July, he gave up 11 runs over five innings in an 11–0 loss to the White Sox.
 The Mariners left him in the game that long because they wanted to preserve their bullpen.
 After the game, he was placed on the disabled list with a lower back strain, which Rob Neyer of ESPN speculated was a "phantom injury" designed to get him off the roster, since the Mariners could not send him to the minor leagues without exposing him to waivers.
 After a rehab stint in Tacoma, he rejoined the team in September when rosters expanded.